oroinc/documentation/user_guide/user_management_users.rst

 ^^^^^^^^^^^^^^^^

-The "Groups and Roles" section contains all the :ref:`user groups <user-management-groups>` and :ref:`roles <user-guide-user-management-permissions-roles>` available in the system.
+The "Groups and Roles" section contains all the :ref:`user groups <user-management-groups>` and :ref:`roles <user-guide-user-management-roles>` available in the system.
 Check the boxes to assign the user created to a group/role.

 One user may have several roles.
 All the permissions granted to at least one of the roles, are granted to the user.